Senan3307/cloud_resume_frontend/README.md

 - The main HTML file that structures the content of your resume page.
 It usually includes sections like personal information, skills, projects, and contact info.

-app.js:
+## js:

-The JavaScript file that handles the interactive features of the site.
-This could include fetching data from a cloud backend (like a visitor count) or form handling (e.g., sending contact information to an API). assets/:
+- The JavaScript file that handles the interactive features of the site.
+This could include fetching data from a cloud backend (like a visitor count)

-A directory containing images, icons, or other media files used in the frontend.
-For example, profile pictures, logos, and background images.
-/build/ or /dist/:

-A directory typically used for the production-ready version of the frontend.
-After building and bundling your web application, the compiled files are placed here for deployment.
+## images:

+- A directory containing LMU image

-README.md:
+## README.md:

-A markdown file that explains the purpose of the repository, installation instructions, and how to run or deploy the application. package.json (if using Node.js):
+- A markdown file that explains the purpose of the repository, installation instructions, and how to run or deploy the application.

-The configuration file that manages dependencies, scripts, and project details.
-It specifies the required libraries for bundling, running, and testing the application (e.g., React, Webpack, etc.).
-/src/ (if using a framework like React or Angular):

-The source directory where you keep all your components and scripts, such as App.js, which forms the main part of the frontend logic.
-If you're using a framework like React, this is where you'd structure components like header, footer, or contact form.